RodgersRepo/CUCMPowershell/README.md

 ## Installation

 Click on the link for the script above.
 When the PowerShell code page appears click the **Download Raw file** button top right.
 Once downloaded to your computer have a read of the script in your prefered editor.
-All the information for executing he script will be in the script synopsis.
+All the information for executing the script will be in the script synopsis.

 ## Credits and references